presicion25/novel-genesis/README.md

 - Porfolio section for saving projects, book covers generated and story ideas generated from the story generator
 - 6 Different Themes (3 Light and 3 Dark)
 - Blurb Generator where you can generate copy for the back cover
 - Style Analyzer for analyzing your writing style
+- Help and About Section

  <br />